 We have mentioned that a CPU interfaces with a motherboard via the socket, but it actually communicates with other components via the chipset.
-Now, the chipset, to put it simply, is a system of circuits that connects all the different parts of the motherboard, and some chipsets offer certain features and capabilities that aren’t available in others.
+To put it simply, a chipset is a system of circuits that connects all the different parts of the motherboard, and some chipsets offer certain features and capabilities that aren’t available in others.

 For example, the number of USB ports, RAM slots, SATA connectors, and PCIe slots is determined by the chipset.
 Moreover, the chipset also determines whether some features such as CPU overclocking, AMD Crossfire, AMD StoreMI, Nvidia SLI, and Intel Optane will be supported.